nickypatson/LiveYoutubeBoardCasting/README.md

-LiveYoutubeStreaming is a framework for creating live broadcasts and video streams on YouTube
+LiveYoutubeStreaming is a framework for creating live broadcasts and video streams on Youtube data API